kertavax/kertavax.github.io/_posts/2017-04-13-little-bookcase-publications.markdown

 ### Disclaimer

-The game of “Little Bookcase Publications” is based on a peer-to-peer organizational system called [Holacracy](www.holacracy.org).
+The game of “Little Bookcase Publications” is based on a peer-to-peer organizational system called <a href="https://www.holacracy.org)" target="_blank"> Holacracy</a>.
 The game-mechanics have been developed as a part of an <span class="post-smcps">md</span>es thesis project, and its culmination attempts to introduce the method’s fundamentals through customized gameplay to help with on-boarding.

 Therefore, the game is not meant to learn about the entire processes and artifacts of Holacracy, or replace any certified coaching or implementations of the method.

-For those interested in learning more about Holacracy and how to adopt the system for actual organizations, kindly reach out to certified Holacracy providers such as [HolacracyOne](http://www.holacracy.org/holacracyone), [igi Partners](http://www.igipartners.com/en/), [Energized.org](http://energized.org/en/), and more.
+For those interested in learning more about Holacracy and how to adopt the system for actual organizations, kindly reach out to certified Holacracy providers such as <a href="http://www.holacracy.org/holacracyone" target="_blank">HolacracyOne</a>, <a href="http://www.igipartners.com/en/" target="_blank">igi Partners</a>, <a href="http://energized.org/en/" target="_blank">Energized.org</a>, and [more](http://www.holacracy.org/implement).

-(_To be added following the graduate thesis exhibition of April 13 – 18: further information, rulebook, inclusion of a link to final thesis document_)